cypnk/Bare/README.md

 		* "Headers already sent with code...": Some content (or just whitespace) was sent to the visitor before redirecting.
 Check for "echo" or send() function calls before the redirect() function call in the plugin.

-		* "No route defined*: Bare requires at least one path, even if it's "" (I.E. empty path) to be defined to function.
+		* "No route defined": Bare requires at least one path, even if it's "" (I.E. empty path) to be defined to function.
 The addBlogRoutes() function adds the default Bare routes, but a plugin may overwrite these without adding any of its own, leading to this error.

 	* **Email**